1972 Olympic men's basketball final: Aftermath

 When the IOC chose to resolve the figure skating scandal at the 2002 Winter Olympics by awarding duplicate gold medals to the original silver medalists, Tom McMillen, who had gone on to become a United States congressman, appealed to the IOC, requesting that the committee revisit its 1972 decision to declare the U.S. team to be the silver medalists of the men's basketball event.
 The 2002 decision arose because a French judge had been unduly pressured by the Russian officials to inflate the scores of the Russian pair.
 The American appeal argued that Jones' unauthorized intervention in 1972 brought similar undue pressure upon the officiating crew of that game.
 According to McMillen, the IOC did not respond to his appeal.

 In the Soviet Union, the outcome of the game was heralded and the players celebrated as heroes, with comparatively little attention given to the controversy surrounding the team's victory.
 When asked about the subject, Soviet team members have indicated that they view their triumph as having been achieved legitimately.
 Edeshko and Sergei Belov, in particular, have been critical of the Americans for refusing to accept having lost, with Edeshko saying that he regrets that others may feel the Soviets' gold medals were undeserved, but that he harbors no such doubts himself.
 From his perspective as coach, Kondrashin acknowledged that the controversy did somewhat diminish his enjoyment of the triumph.
 However, he still cited the victory as the greatest accomplishment of his basketball career.

 Cultural references

 The game and its controversies are presented from a Russian point of view as part of the 2017 Russian sport drama film Going Vertical (Движение вверх).

 The game is also featured in the ESPN documentaries Silver Reunion (2013; part of 30 for 30), and Episode 2 of Basketball: A Love Story (2018).

+Doug Collins mentioned the game to fuel the Redeem Team in 2008 Summer Olympics.
+His son, Chris Collins was also the assistant coach for the team.